MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 Push-Dataset -Type WifiSignal -Path <folder path>
 ```

-[PREREQUISITES: PREPARE DEVICE METADATA section]

 ### General guidelines about devices and sensors

-- It’s recommended that you provide the device ID as the Manufacturer_DeviceUniqueId.
-However, in cases where your partners aren't able to send telemetry at a device level (for example, they combine telemetry from multiple devices), a virtual device ID can be created as Manufacturer_Building_VirtualDeviceId.<br>In this case, VirtualDeviceId can be some natural key of a space.
-If a customer is providing VirtualDeviceId, it's recommended you also include information about the physical devices from which the telemetry is being calculated.
+- It’s recommended that you provide the DeviceId as Manufacturer_DeviceUniqueId.
+However, in cases your partners aren't able to send telemetry at a device level (for example, they combine telemetry from multiple devices), a virtual deviceId can be created as Manufacturer_Building_VirtualDeviceId.
+In this case, VirtualDeviceId can be some natural key of a space.
+If your customer is providing the VirtualDeviceId, it's recommended that you include information about the physical devices from which the telemetry is being calculated.
 Physical-device information can be in tags.

-- If Sensor.SensorType is unique for a device, just provide SensorType.
-In cases where there are multiple streams of data of a particular sensor type for a device, a unique sensor ID is needed.<br>In most cases, Sensor type and sensor ID will be PeopleCount, Occupancy, etc., unless the sensor type isn't unique for a device.
-If this is the case, the sensor ID will be SensorType_SomeUnique identifier.
+- If Sensor.SensorType is unique for a device, you just need to provide SensorType.
+In cases where there are multiple data streams for a particular sensor type for a device, a unique SensorId is needed.
+SensorType and SenorId, in most cases, will be PeopleCount, Occupancy, etc., unless SensorType is not unique for a device.
+In this case, SensorId will be SensorType_SomeUnique identifier.

-- Place ID for a device is used to associate all sensors to a space unless the place ID is specified.
+- PlaceId for a device will be used to associate all sensors to a space unless PlaceId is specified.

+### Option 1: using scripts

+First, install the PowerShell Cmdlets.
+For more information, see the [Microsoft Places cmdlets module for PowerShell 7](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).

+Powershell scripts help you upload and manage devices in bulk.
+Microsoft provides scripts to upload, edit, and delete devices.
+The scripts internally use the PowerShell Cmdlets.
+Scripts use CSV files as an input.
+[LINK NOT PUBLIC?]

+To execute scripts, you must have the “TenantPlacesManagement” role assigned.

+Next, run the onboarding script with your prepared CSV to onboard devices.
+If you want to customize scripts and use the Powershell cmdlets [NOT SURE WHAST TGHIS MEANS] themselves, they may reference the next section.